opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 ## Access levels

 An **access level** is a group of permissions that are applicable to a single resource.
 Each plugin that creates sharable resources must specify a list of access levels associated with the sharable resource.
-Access levels define the actions a user can perform on a resource, with each level granting progressively more capabilities.
+Access levels define the actions a user can perform on a resource, with each increasing level granting additional capabilities.

-A good mental model for access levels is the familiar Google Docs sharing model where the owner of a Google Doc can share the document at these levels:
+A good mental model for access levels is the familiar Google Docs sharing model, where the owner of a Google Doc can share the document at these levels:

-- **Viewer**: Users at viewer level can read the document.
+- **Viewer**: Users at the viewer level can read the document.
 - **Commenter**: Users at the commenter level can read the document and leave comments.
-- **Editor**: Editors can read, comment, and edit the document.
+- **Editor**: Editors can read, comment on, and edit the document.
-- **Full Access**: Users with full access can read, edit, comment, and share the document.
+- **Full Access**: Users with full access can read, edit, comment on, and share the document.

 ---